mukeshgollen/Attitude-Dynamics-and-Control/README.md

 # Attitude-Dynamics-and-Control
-This repository contains all the codes used during the Specialization Attitude Dynamics and control
+This repository contains most of  the codes used during the Specialization Attitude Dynamics and control